 An ALJ is an attorney who works for the SSA’s Office of Disability Adjudication and Review (ODAR).
 The ALJ’s job is to review past decisions on appealed claims.
 Generally, about 42% of claims get approved at ALJ hearings nationwide.
 However, a lawyer can greatly improve your odds.
 About 4 in every 5 claimants awarded SSD benefits at their hearings have a lawyer handling their case.
 You won’t pay the lawyer anything now, and it’s worth having a professional fight for you in court.

-Still have questions about disability reconsideration?
-Click the button below to start your free benefits evaluation and see if you may qualify for legal assistance today.
+Still have questions?
+Click the button below to start your free benefits evaluation online now: